Online Learning: A Modern Introduction Using Convex Optimization: Stochastic Bandits

 \section{Stochastic Bandits}

-Today, we will consider the \emph{stochastic bandit} setting.
+We will now consider the \emph{stochastic bandit} setting.
 Here, each arm is associated with an unknown probability distribution.
-At each time step, the algorithm selects one arm $A_t$ and it receives a loss (or reward) $g_{t,A_t}$ drawn i.i.d. from the distribution of the arm $A_t$.
-We focus on minimizing the \emph{pseudo-regret}, that is the regret with respect to the optimal action in expectation, rather than the optimal action on the sequence of realized losses:
+At each time step, the algorithm selects one arm $A_t$.
+Then, for each $i=1,\dots, d$, losses $g_{t,i}$ are drawn independently over time from that arm's fixed distribution, and the algorithm only receives the loss $g_{t,A_t}$.
+We focus on minimizing the \textbf{pseudo-regret} , that is, the regret with respect to the optimal action in expectation, rather than the optimal action on the sequence of realized losses: